 Eventually, the river began overflowing, leaving the babies in a pool by the bank.
-There, an animal said to represent both Helios and Mars, the She-Wolf, was said to have lost her own cubs when she came across the twins, deciding to nurture them and give them suck.
+There, an animal said to represent both Helios and Ares, the She-Wolf, was said to have lost her own cubs when she came across the twins, deciding to nurture them and give them suck.
 Soon after a farmer named Faustulus came across them, and with his wife, Acca, adopted and raised the children as shepherds.

-On 752 BC, while they were herding their sheep one day, they were met by shepherds under the rule of King Amulius.
+Much later as young adults, while they were herding their sheep one day, they were met by shepherds under the rule of King Amulius.
 These shepherds fought with the twins in which Remus was captured and taken before King Amulius.
 Romulus gathered and incited a band of local shepherds to join him in rescuing his captured sibling.
 King Amulius believed that Silvia’s children were dead, and hadn’t recognized Remus or Romulus.
 After a conflict, Romulus freed his brother, and in the process killed King Amulius.
 Being offered the throne of Alba Longa, they rejected it and instead chose to reinstate Numitor on the throne.
 However, they did still want to rule a city, and so they left to go and find their own.

 After finding a proper location with seven hills, Romulus and Remus were bickering over where their city would be founded.
 Romulus supported the construction of the city on the Palatine Hill, and Remus supported the construction of the city on the Aventine Hill.
 Taking the auspices to read the will of the gods, Remus on his hill saw six birds, while Romulus saw twelve.
-As a result, it was decided that Romulus’ choice was the one with divine favour, which lead him and his followers to begin construction of their city on the Palatine Hill.
-Romulus took to marking the city’s sacred boundary with a plough drawn by a white bull and a white cow to begin building the city’s walls, but Remus scornfully jumped over the furrows, causing the furious Romulus or one of his Chiefs to kill him.
+As a result, it was decided that Romulus’ choice was the one with divine favor, which led him and his followers to begin construction of their city on the Palatine Hill.
+Romulus took to marking the city’s sacred boundary with a plow drawn by a white bull and a white cow to begin building the city’s walls, but Remus scornfully jumped over the furrows, causing the furious Romulus or one of his Chiefs to kill him.

 At one point, due to a shortage of females since the population of Rome was mostly young and unmarried men, Romulus organised the abduction of single women who were marriageable from nearby Italic tribes by drawing them in with grand festivals & games, most notably the local tribe of the Sabines, and taking the women’s hand in marriages without the consent of their families.
 A conflict ensued in which enraged Italic tribes warred with Rome, which ended when the women ran between the armies of their fathers and their new husbands, pleading for them to put down their weapons and negotiate for peace.
 Peace was reached, where Romulus and the King of the Sabines, Tatius, joined together to form one community.